forestryio/forestry.io/hugo/content/docs/previews/build-commands.md

 weight: "7"
 publishdate: 2018-09-19T04:00:00.000+00:00
 expirydate: 2030-01-01T04:00:00.000+00:00
-date: 2019-08-07T04:00:00.000+00:00
+date: 2020-06-07T04:00:00.000+00:00
 layout: single
 images:
 - "/uploads/2018/01/OGimage-01-docs-3x.jpg"

 ---
-**Instant previews**  allow for you to spin up a development server in our preview environment which will drastically reduce preview times in most cases.
+**Instant previews**  allow for you to spin up a development server in our preview environment which will drastically reduce preview times.

 To help you get started, we provide [default commands](#default-commands).
 You can then tailor preview settings to your needs, if your website source lives in a subdirectory for example or if you use a different script to run your preview.